Traveling through the Blue Ridge Mountain Parkway

 No, there are no alligators - the lake is man made from a quarry and has no canals linking the lake to the everglades.

 Anyways, iguanas love to spend time on the deck lazing in the sunshine and then taking a cool dip into the lake etc.

 Our dog Bella also loves to do this.
 Sometimes though, she isn't allowed to because we have to constantly monitor her etc. So we put up this dog gate/fence to keep her from getting out.

 Well, this iguana must have been startled by the dogs that when it tried to run away, it got stuck.

-The video below shows me trying to get it unstuck.
-I had to use some olive oil.
+So anyways, I had to use some olive oil.
 I must admit, I was a bit nervous.
-I didn't to get wacked by it's powerful tail or get scratched by it's scary looking claws.
+I didn't to get whacked by its powerful tail or get scratched by it's scary looking claws.

 Okay, I know you see the two dogs in the video.
 They actually didn't try to hurt the little bugger.
 They were curious though and kept smelling the little guy and at some point, licking the delicious olive oil off of him.
 No, I don't know if it was a male iguana.